matterhorn103/quanstants/README.md

 Quantity(2.59200E+8, J)
 ```

-Use the `base()` function to express a quantity in terms of SI base units:
+Use the `base()` method to express a quantity in terms of SI base units:
 ```python
 >>> (50 * qu.joule).base()
 Quantity(50, m² kg s⁻²)
 ```

-Use the `cancel()` function to combine like terms in the unit after a calculation:
+Use the `cancel()` method to combine like terms in the unit after a calculation:
 ```python
 >>> speed = 3 * qu.m * qu.s**-1
 >>> time = 15 * qu.s